Fiber Optics

 Custom Profiles – Providing square, rectangular, and custom shapes, we offer a range of extrusion options for specialized applications.
 We strive to produce these tight-tolerance custom profiles to the highest standards.

-Engineered Surface Tubing – For strain-free movement, engineered surface tubing provides unique profiles and micro-structured surface channels which decrease friction allowing easier fiber optic insertion and reduced strain during deployment handling.
+Engineered Surface Tubing – For strain-free movement, engineered surface tubing provides unique profiles and micro-structured surface channels that decrease friction, allowing easier fiber optic insertion and reduced strain during deployment handling.

 Multi-Lumen – Zeus has the ability to extrude round tubes with separate channels, or “passages,” that run the length of the tubing so that multiple optical fibers can be separately housed within a single outside diameter.